 Persistent Linux - What is it?
-After looking through some of the tutorials offered on Pen Drive Linux, you may be wondering what Persistent Linux means.
-So in the following segment, I will cover my understanding of persistence in relation to Linux, data storage and recovery.
-In addition, I will try to explain some of the limitations of using a USB Persistent Overlay partition, Image or other Persistence data storage structure.
+After looking through some of the tutorials offered on Pen Drive Linux, you may be wondering what USB persistence means.
+So in the following segment, I will cover my understanding of persistence in relation to Linux, data storage and recovery on USB flash drives.
+In addition, I will try to explain some of the limitations of using a USB persistent overlay partition, image or other persistence file data storage structure.

 Wikipedia definition: "Persistence - in computer science refers to the characteristic of data that outlives the execution of the program that created it.
 Without this capability, data only exists in RAM, and will be lost when the memory loses power, such as on computer shutdown."